ozanMSFT/pytorch-wiki/Writing-tests-in-PyTorch-1.8.md

     ...
 ```

 When this test class is run it will typically generate a version of this template for each available device type.
-For example, on a machine with a CUDA device this template will create two two classes: `TestFooCPU` and `TestFooCUDA`, with tests `test_foo_cpu` and `test_foo_cuda`, respecitvely.
+For example, on a machine with a CUDA device this template will create two two classes: `TestFooCPU` and `TestFooCUDA`, with tests `test_foo_cpu` and `test_foo_cuda`, respectively.
 The `device` argument passed to `test_foo_cpu` will be "cpu", and the `device` argument passed to `test_foo_cuda` will be a string representing a CUDA device like "cuda:0" or "cuda:1".
 To elaborate, we can think of the template being translated at runtime to:

 ```python
 class TestFooCPU(TestCase):